 Getting there by train: Depart from Manchester Picadilly station (MAN) at 18:18 to arrive at Broadbottom station (BDB) 18:39.
 You can get an Off-Peak Day Return ticket for £3.80.
 After arriving at Broadbottom train station you then have a 30 minute walk, due North, in order to arrive at the Hyde Dojo about 19:10.
 Conveniently the teacher asks people to turn up at about 19:10 in order to help prepare the dojo before the 90 minute class ahead.

-David Yates has been practicing aikido for 40 years, and runs the Wa Go Kan Dojo in Stretford with the help of a 4th Dan and a few 1st & 2nd Dans.
+David Yates has been practising aikido for over 40 years, and runs the Wa Go Kan Dojo in Stretford with the help of his brother (5th Dan) and multiple 3rd Dan instructors too.

 Wednesdays & Fridays, 19:00 start